MingmingLiuml4077/RNN_COMPOSING_MUSIC_ECBM4040/README.md

 The predict.py is used to predict new songs.
 It will restore a trained model, and predict new songs base on that.
 You need to specific the name of the trained model, and make sure the model data is save to 'model/'.

 model.py is for the biaxial model class.
+There are twe arguments for it, 'cache name' and 'model name'

 data.py is used to clean data for the model.